YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 $$

 This essentially states that the distribution over $y^{(1)}, y^{(2)}$ obtained by autoregressive sampling should be independent of the order in which the sampling is performed.
-Unfortunately, this is _not_ guaranteed to be the case NPs, i.e., it is possible that
+Unfortunately, this is _not_ guaranteed to be the case for NPs, i.e., it is possible that

 $$
 p(y^{(1)}| x^{(1)}) p(y^{(2)}| x^{(2)} ; \{x^{(1)},  y^{(1)} \} ) \neq p(y^{(2)}| x^{(2)}) p(y^{(1)}| x^{(1)} ; \{x^{(2)},  y^{(2)}\} ).